 The Second Coming of Christ

-As I said before, the first two weeks of advent focus on the second coming of Christ.
-In my opinion, the reason this is the focus first is because it has real eternal implications for us, when Christ returns it is to judge the nations.
+As I said before, the other focus of advent is on the second coming of Christ.
+In my opinion, this aspect is even more important because it has real eternal implications for us, when Christ returns it is to judge the nations.
 As the catechism says in paragraph 682:

 CCC 682 When he comes at the end of time to judge the living and the dead, the glorious Christ will reveal the secret disposition of hearts and will render to each man according to his works, and according to his acceptance or refusal of grace.